Table of Contents

 At Marriott hotels, Gold status will get you extra points, early check in, late check out, and free room upgrades.

 If you're loyal to an airline or hotel chain, get a card that will earn you points for that program.
 The best points are the ones that you will use.

-If you're looking for your next card to churn, here are a few others that I've used and are highly recommended:
+If you're looking for your next card to churn, here are a few others that I've used or are highly recommended:

-- Starwood Preferred Guest American Express: If you don't have the Platinum AmEx, this card can help you get status and perks faster at Starwood.
-The downside is that the sign up bonus is only 25,000 points.
+- Marriott Bonvoy Brilliant American Express Card: If you don't have the Platinum AmEx, this card can help you get status and perks faster at Marriott.

 - Venture from Capital One: The Venture card is a popular starter card.
-Like Barclay card above, redemption is easy but of low value.
+Capital One makes redeeming points easy, but the value is lower than other programs.